lmari/VIMonto/readme.md

 **Changes with respect to the previous version:**

 ***20 Feb 23:***
-* slightly refined the structure of API-related functions, now generating either JSON- or XML-formatted responses.
+* slightly refined the structure of API-related functions, now generating either JSON- or XML-formatted responses;
+* added an API endpoint for generic SPARQL calls.

 ***14 Feb 23:***
 * added a preliminary version of the API via FastAPI, at the moment only generating JSON-formatted responses;